nikodemus/foolang/README.md

 - No ambient authority: third-party libraries don't have access to your filesystem and network unless you give it to them.

-## Implementation Plan
+## Implementation Plan & Status

-1. WIP: Bootstrap evaluator written in Rust, supporting the full language.
+1. WIP: Bootstrap evaluator written in Rust, supporting the full language, including a web-based IDE.

-2. TODO: Self-hosted (plus Javascript, etc) web-IDE.

-3. TODO: Self-hosted Foolang to Rust compiler (possibly for a subset.)
+2. TODO: Self-hosted Foolang to LLVM assembly compiler (possibly for a subset of Foolang.)

+   Rationale: Since Foolang is to be an AOT compiled language going from interpreter to compiler very early makes perfect sense.
+   Generating LLVM source files instead of directly interfacing should both make debugging easier and avoid headaches with interfacing to LLVM.

+   Option: instead of targeting LLVM assembly generate rust source code instead.
+Pro: LLVM not needed for bootstrapping, easier to keep using Rust-provided dependencies, can use Rc for GC.
+Con: Rust may be a painful target.

-4. TODO: Self-hosted Foolang to bytecode compiler, VM, and GC (compiled to Rust).
+3. TODO: Self-hosted Foolang to bytecode compiler, VM, and GC (compiled using compiler from step 2.)

+   Rationale: Self-hosting GC and VM are perfect battlegrounds to make sure Foolang can support high performance systems programming tasks.
+   VM is required for a nice development experience.

-5. TODO: Self-hosted JIT and AOT native compiler.
-(LLVM or Cranelift as backend.)
+4. TODO: Self-hosted JIT and AOT native compiler.
+(LLVM backend.)

+   Rationale: half the LLVM backend exists already from step #2, slow JIT should not be a huge issue as it is to be mainly a development time facility.

 ## Syntax